Burnout in Software Development: How to Deal With it?

 Burnout starts taking hold of any developer’s life and even the smartest coder can fall into a serious issue of burnout.
 It was also found that burnout seems to occur amongst the programmers more often than professionals in other fields but why it happens…let’s discuss some of its causes.

 - Sitting on your desk in front of a computer for 8+ hours per day is not good for your health and it is one of the most common reasons for burnout.
 You stare at one spot for most of the day which drains your energy and you look tired most of the time.
 So many tasks and responsibilities push developers to do work for longer hours that really affects their physical health.
 In some organizations, managers think that more hours equal more output but that’s not true.
 In one of the studies of Harvard Business Review, managers couldn’t tell the difference between the total work accomplished by employees who had spent 50 hours and 80 hours per week.
-So overloading yourself with so many tasks is one of the main cause of burnout.
+So overloading yourself with so many tasks is one of the main causes of burnout.

-- Another issue in burnout developers face is mental health issues.
+- Another issue of burnout developers face is mental health issues.
 Programming is a highly cognitively intensive and stressful job.
 Your brain has to think a lot to solve complex problems.
 Sometimes your mind is pushed to the limit for hours on end every day with no break and when it happens continuously for weeks the mental fatigue can take its toll.
 Compare your mind to a muscle when lifting weights.
 You can work for one to two hours continuously but then you feel really tired and you feel like you are unable to write the code.
-You brain stop working in those cases and it’s just unable to lift any more weight.
+Your brain stops working in those cases and it’s just unable to lift any more weight.

-- Doing the same type of work every day make the job monotonous for programmers.
+- Doing the same type of work every day makes the job monotonous for programmers.
 Developer loves programming but when they have to write similar kinds of code or use the same technology every day it slowly stops the motivation or passion for programming.
 It makes them feel trapped or stuck in a job and they start getting the feeling that they will never gonna progress in their career.
-When it continues for longer weeks they strat facing anxiety or insomnia problem.
+When it continues for longer weeks they start facing anxiety or insomnia problem.

 - Being isolated from other people is also one of the causes of burnout.

-- Lack of exercise, sleep or not eating healthy food affects very badly a programmer.
+- Lack of exercise, sleep, or not eating healthy food affects very badly a programmer.
 Their mental and physical energy started draining and that becomes a cause of burnout.